 - If the buyer wasn’t preapproved and is requesting a dollar amount they aren’t fit to receive

-- There are credit issues that come up (late or missed payments, defaulting accounts, etc) that create issues for your buyer
+- There are credit issues that come up (late or missed payments, defaulting accounts, etc) discovered during underwriting that caused the sale to fall through at the last minute.

 In any one of these cases, your buyer’s loan application may be denied.
 If that happens, it can cause your home sale to fall apart.
 If this happens, you can wait for the buyer to try to secure funding through another source, but that option can take time and often will not result in a better outcome.
 That’s why in most cases, your best option is to move on and look for another buyer.